nyashaChiza/GDS/README.md

 1. Access the application by visiting `http://localhost:8000` in your web browser.
 2. Use the provided login credentials to access the system.
-3. Navigate through the different features to manage gas stock, record transactions, view sales forecasts, and communicate with other users.
+3. Navigate through the different features to manage Stock stock, record transactions, view sales forecasts, and communicate with other users.

 ## Contributing